Abhis-123/Project-FND/README.md

 ## Solution
 To get the accurately classified collection of news as real or fake i have build a deep learning  LSTM based model.

+Bidirectional Neural Network and LSTM based deep learning model to detect fake news from a given news corpus.